langonej/tekx/index.rst

 .. note::

   Welcome to our inaugural hackathon!
 In an effort to help deliver the maximum hackathon experience we have made some of our internal training available to each of you.

+The content in the left is some of the content we used to train our own technical staff here at Nutanix.
+We are providing it here as an idea of what's possible, and as a guide to someone who may be new to some of this technology.

-The content within this site is typically used to perform a lab.  **However, since we are preparing our infrastructure for the hackathon, the content provided is for educational purposes only.**  We do not have online labs for use at this time.
+**However, since we are preparing our infrastructure for the hackathon, the content provided is for educational purposes only.**

 The Challenges
 ===============